UnorthodoxThing/frontend-cool-features/dropdowns/dropdowns-04/README.md

 Description: Highlight on hovered on level, darker highlight on second level, and more darker highlight on third level.

+For: Desktops media queries.
+If left unattended for mobile queries, it will have a funny result.

 use / events: on hover

 [insert image sample]